Keyfactor/Keyfactor-CAgent/README.md

 		 				must compile the TPM version of the agent

 # Agent History
-	version 2.8.3
+	version 2.8.4
+		Fixed issue where a re-registered agent did not have AgentId updated version 2.8.3
 		Additional memory leaks found and squashed
 	version 2.8.2